OpenTasmania/oj-server/docs/DEVELOPERS.md

 * `common/`: Shared utilities and helper functions used across the project.
   * `common/debian/`: Contains Debian-specific utilities, including the AptManager.
 * `docs/`: Project documentation, including the plans and strategies that guide our work.
+* `modular_bootstrap/`: Contains the self-contained bootstrap process for the modular setup script.
+This ensures all prerequisites are met before the script is executed.

 ### **Package Management with AptManager**